-Let us consider a vanilla swap where there are 2 parties involved – where one party pays a flexible interest rate and the other pays a fixed interest rate.
+Let us consider a vanilla swap where there are two parties involved – where one party pays a flexible interest rate, and the other pays a fixed interest rate.

 Derivatives are instruments that help you to hedge or arbitrage.
-However, there can be few risks attached to them and hence, the user should be careful while creating any strategy.
-It is based on one or more underlying, however, sometimes it is impossible to know the real value of these underlying.
+However, there can be few risks attached to them, and hence, the user should be careful while creating any strategy.
+It is based on one or more underlying; however, sometimes, it is impossible to know the real value of these underlying.
 Their complexity in accounting and handling make them difficult to price.
-Also, there is a very high potential of financial scams by use of derivatives, for example, the Ponzi scheme of Bernie Madoff.
+Also, there is a very high potential of financial scams by the use of derivatives, for example, the Ponzi scheme of Bernie Madoff.

-Therefore, the basic method of using Derivates, which is leverage, should be wisely used as derivates still continue to remain an exciting yet hideous form of financial instrument for investment.
+Therefore, the basic method of using Derivatives, which is leverage, should be wisely used as derivates still continue to remain an exciting yet hideous form of financial instrument for investment.

 This has been a guide to Derivatives Examples.
-Here we discuss the top 4 types of derivatives including futures, forwards, options and swaps along with practical examples & explanation.
+Here we discuss the most common examples of derivatives, including futures, forwards, options, and swaps, along with an explanation.
 You may learn more about derivatives from the following articles –